tetsushiwahaha/nonautonomous_pp/README.md

-# nonautonomous_pp
+# nonautonomous_pp2

 Display an orbit of the given nonautonomous ODE.
 The right hand of the ODE is described into the setup file.
+Compared with `nonautonomous_pp`, it is not required a function definition file `ppfunc.pp` anymore.
+So, you do not have to maintain two related files `ppfunc.pp` and setupfile in parallel.
+The right hand of the ODE written in the setup file is evaluated by `eval()` function.
+Possibly this `eval()` consume much time in general.

 ## Requirements
 * python 3.8 later